realityforge/chef-glassfish/README.md

 - java_agents: An array of javaagent arguments to pass the JVM.
 Defaults to <code>[]</code>.
 - env_variables: A hash of environment variables set when running the domain.
 Defaults to <code>{}</code>.
 - portbase: Portbase from which port and admin_port are automatically calculated.
 Warning: This can't be used together with admin_port.
+- systemd_enabled: is a boolean value to use systemd or not.
+Defaults to <code>false</code>.
 - domain_name: The name of the domain.
 - terse: Use terse output from the underlying asadmin.
 Defaults to <code>false</code>.
 - echo: If true, echo commands supplied to asadmin.
 Defaults to <code>true</code>.